Introduction

 How do You Store Compostable Bags?

 Compostable bags offer a sustainable alternative to traditional plastic bags.
 However, their effectiveness is dependent on proper handling, including storage.
-This article will delve into best practices for storing compostable bags, both in warehouse settings and in homes, emphasizing the importance of clear labeling and expiration dates.
+What are the best practices for storing compostable bags?
+Both in warehouse settings and in homes, emphasize the importance of clear labeling and expiration dates.

 Best practices for storing compostable bags in a warehouse

-For businesses dealing with compostable bags in bulk, proper storage is crucial to maintain product integrity.
+For businesses adopting compostable bags in bulk, proper storage is crucial to maintain their integrity.
 Optimal conditions prevent premature degradation and ensure the bags reach consumers in optimal condition.

 Tips for customers on storing compostable bags at home